IU (entertainer): Endorsements

 In April 2022, IU was selected as an advertising model by Woori Financial Group, owner of one of the four largest banks in South Korea, for her influence across various generations.
 That same month, the MAU (monthly active users) using its services increased by 100,000, reaching 5.8 million users.
 The next month, it exceeded 6 million users, an increase of about 500,000.
 A spokesperson of Woori said that they believed it was an effect of IU's endorsement.
 Other endorsements include S-Oil, Homeplus, Nongshim's products, (Note: Shin Ramyun and Hoo Roo Rook (the latter with Park Bo-gum)) fast-food chain Mexicana Chicken, and Jeju Samdasoo and Binggrae Banana Flavored Milk both in mid-2020.
 In November 2014, HiteJinro announced that IU had become the spokesperson for Chamisul soju.
 They renewed a contract with her in December 2015.
 In April 2024, Estée Lauder announced IU as its first Korean global brand ambassador.
+IU has also worked with governmental and cultural institutions to promote Korean culture and tourism.
+In July 2025, she was appointed ambassador by the customs division of the Incheon International Airport.

 She was the female model with the most advertising appearances on television in 2024, starring in commercials for 13 different brands.
+In July 2025, Colgate and IU partnered for its Optic White Purple toothpaste.
+In November 2025, Ricola appointed IU as its brand ambassador across Asia.
+In July 2026, watch maison Jaeger-LeCoultre announced IU as its global brand ambassador.

 Personal life

+IU is best friends with fellow actress and You Are the Best! co-star Yoo In-na, whom she has known since they met on the television show Heroes in 2010.
+She has written three songs about Yoo or inspired by her: "You", "Drama", and "Dear My Crazy Soulmate".

 IU was in a relationship with indie rock singer Chang Kiha from 2013 to 2017.
 In 2021, South China Morning Post estimated IU's net worth to be around US$31–45 million, making her the wealthiest female Korean idol singer.
-In December 2022, IU was confirmed to be in a relationship with actor Lee Jong-suk.
+From December 2022 to July 2026, IU was in a relationship with actor Lee Jong-suk.

+In March 2022, she revealed she had been diagnosed with a chronic Patulous Eustachian tube dysfunction.
+She experienced hearing difficulties in September 2022 during her concert at Seoul Olympic Stadium, and the release of her sixth full album and domestic tour, originally scheduled for September 2026, were postponed for a few months due to worsening symptoms.